0

 - **Culture:** Harmony of Westernization and tradition.

-- **Military:** Strong navy and growing army.
+- **Military:** Powerful navy and growing army.

-- **Colonies:** Controls Korea and Taiwan.
+- **Colonies:** Controls Joseon (Korea) and Taiwan.

 - **Foreign Relations:** Allied with Britain, attacks German colonies (Pacific, China).